 “Friends just kept bringing friends every year,” said Que Ferrel, a friend of the Murphys since childhood.
 “Nobody ever felt uncomfortable here unless they were uncomfortable with crowds.”

-The Murphy Mudders enjoyed a successful run on the court and won the championship in both 2002 and 2006.
+The Murphy Mudders enjoyed a successful run on the court and won championships in 2002 and 2006.

 But the most coveted memories transcend the sport itself.